LesterDC03/goit-markup-hw-02/README.md

-# goit-markup-hw-01
+# goit-markup-hw-02
-First task on GO IT
+Second task on GO IT